Korrru/Korrru/README.md

 ### Hi there 👋

-My name is Korru ,a ordinary student.
+My name is RuruKo ,a ordinary student.

 <!--
 **Korrru/Korrru** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.